 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-First, safflower oil is nutritionally similar to sunflower oil.
-Since these oils are high in omega-6 fatty acids and contain no omega-3′s, they’re considered less nutritious than canola or flaxseed oils.
+Next, we note the use of safflower oil.
+Safflower oil is nutritionally similar to sunflower oil.
+Since these oils are high in omega-6 fatty acids and contain no omega-3’s, they’re considered less nutritious than canola or flaxseed oils.

 Safflower oil is notable for its resistance to heat damage during cooking.

-Judging by its ingredients alone, Evermore Dog Food looks like an above average wet product.
+Based on its ingredients alone, Evermore Dog Food looks like an above-average wet product.

-Free of any plant-based protein boosters, this looks like the profile of a wet product containing a generous amount of meat.
+Even when you consider the protein-boosting effect of the alfalfa, this looks like the profile of a wet product containing a generous amount of meat.